Bayesian nonparametric boundary detection for multiple areal data

-Before detailing the model, let us describe how boundary detection is performed.
-As part of the Bayesian model, we assume $G$ random with some marginal prior.
-All the inference on the boundary detection problem is based on the (marginal) posterior distribution of $G$, obtained via the MCMC algorithm we introduce below and detail in \Cref{sec:MCMC} of the SM.
-Then, it is straightforward to estimate $p_{i, j} = \mathbb P(G_{i, j} = 1 \mid \bm y)$ for any $(i, j) \in \Eadj$.
-A \emph{boundary} edge is a couple $(i, j) \in \Eadj$ for which $p_{i, j}$ is smaller than a certain threshold $\gamma \in (0, 1/2]$ to be discussed later.
-In other words, we classify as boundary an edge $(i,j)$ for which the spatial dependence is below some threshold.
-The estimated \emph{boundary graph} $\Ghatb$ collects all the boundary edges.
+Given these definitions, let us describe how boundary detection is performed.
+As part of the Bayesian model, we assume $G$ random with some (marginal) prior.
+All the inference on the boundary detection problem is based on the (marginal) posterior distribution of $G$, obtained via the MCMC algorithm we introduce below and detailed in \Cref{sec:MCMC} of the SM.
+Then, it is straightforward to estimate $\mathbb P(G_{i, k} = 1 \mid \bm y)$ for any $(i, k) \in \Eadj$.
+An \emph{estimated boundary edge} is an edge $(i, k) \in \Eadj$ such that $\mathbb P(G_{i, k} = 1 \mid \bm y) < \gamma$, i.e., for which the posterior probability $\mathbb P(G_{i, k} = 1 \mid \bm y)$ that there is an edge between areas $i$ and $k$ is smaller than a threshold $\gamma \in (0, 1)$.
+Conversely, an \textit{estimated neighbouring edge} is an edge $(i,k) \in \Eadj$ such that $\mathbb P(G_{i, k} = 1 \mid \bm y)\geq \gamma$.
+The \textit{estimated boundary graph} $\Ghatb$ is therefore the graph whose edges consist of all the estimated boundary edges, while the \textit{estimated neighbouring graph} $\Ghatn$ is the graph whose edges consist of all the estimated neighbouring edges.
+Strictly speaking, $\Ghatb$ and $\Ghatn$ are disjoint graphs such that $\Ghatb \cup \Ghatn = \Eadj$.
+Finally, if two geographically contiguous areas $i$ and $k$ are such that $(i,k) \in \Ghatn$, they are called \textit{estimated neighbouring areas}, while if $(i,k) \in \Ghatb$, they are called \textit{estimated boundary areas}.
+In this model, we assume that an isolated areal unit $i$ (e.g., an island) does not have admissible edges, i.e., there exists no area $k$ such that $i \sim k$.
+As a consequence, no boundaries can be found between an island $i$ and other areas.
+Of course, in different applications, assuming that the set of admissible edges of an island $i$ is non-empty might be relevant.